Generalizing the Multiple Exchange Property for Matroid Bases: Introduction

 \subsection{Organization}

-The rest of this paper is organized as follows. \zcref{sec:preliminaries} provides preliminaries on matroids and binomial coefficients. \zcref{sec:main} presents the proof of \zcref{thm:main} and discusses its implications for existing exchange properties. \zcref{sec:robustness} establishes the robustness property of local search based on \zcref{thm:main}. \zcref{sec:gp} proves \zcref{thm:ultra-informal,thm:main-gp-informal} and discusses their implications.
+The rest of this paper is organized as follows. \zcref{sec:preliminaries} provides preliminaries on matroids. \zcref{sec:main} proves \zcref{thm:main} and derives consequences for existing exchange properties. \zcref{sec:robustness} establishes the robustness property of local search based on \zcref{thm:main}. \zcref{sec:harmonic} introduces harmonic functions and proves \zcref{thm:reconf-mep} and its consequences. \zcref{sec:gp} develops the Grassmann--Plücker framework further and applies it to obtain additional exchange properties.
+Finally, \zcref{sec:conclusion} concludes with open problems.